pviafore/CraftingInterpreters/challenges.md

 It will be a compile error if there are more than 64 once statements in a program.

 To do this, we need a once statement, and we need a BitwiseAnd operation (we'll use the program state as a mask and the number of onces are a bitmask)

+# Chapter 24

+1. Put the IP in a register and benchmark.

+I'm not focused on optimization, so it's not trivial for me to do this, so skipping.

+2. Add arity checking for native functions.

+See code

+3. Allow native functions to return error messages

+See code

+4. Define more native functions

+Added random()